NeuroQP Docs

 Usually, once you reach around 2000 training samples, classification does not improve much from simply adding more.

-At that point, it is usually better to focus on sample quality, consistency, and difficult cases rather than quantity.
+At that point, focus on sample quality, consistency, and difficult cases rather than quantity.